adamw/website/content/blog/2009-06-21-envers-on-jazoon.md

 dsq_thread_id:
   - 2126560285
 categories:
-  - Envers
+  - envers
-  - Java
+  - java
-  - jazoon
+  - conferences
-  - JBoss
+  - hibernate

 ---
 If you&#8217;ll be attending [Jazoon][1] next week, be sure not to miss the [Envers][2] presentation!
 It will take place on Wednesday (24th July), at 4pm ([here][3] are the presentation details).
 I&#8217;ll be attending the whole Jazoon conference, so if you&#8217;d like to talk about Envers (or anything else :) ), just catch me there. [outdoor human foosball table][4]